Desbeers/Chord-Provider/README.md

 - When you switch from light to dark mode and visa-versa; the chord diagrams are not updated.
 - SwiftUI 'DocumentGroup', used to show the songs, is very buggy and limited.
 - 'Pinch to zoom' is buggy on macOS.
 Sometimes it just stops working.
-There is a 'zoon' toggle in the toolbar.
+There is a 'zoom' slider in the toolbar.
 - The 'song' is rendered in a SwiftUI View, so, a bit sluggish...
 But fancy!

 ### Thanks